jfcloutier/karma_system/design_notes/acting.md

     * it sends back a `not_relevant` activation prediction error
   * else
     * if the directive is new, it creates an activation experience with status `relevant` to track its progress
-    * and it sends back
+    * if the directive activation is predicted as `executed`
+      * the CA immediately experiences it as `executing` if it was `planned`
+    * if the directive activation is predicted as `planned`
-      * a `relevant` prediction error if the CA has an experience it could potentially impact as directed
+      * the CA immediately experiences it as `planning` if it was `relevant`
+    * and it sends back a prediction error valued to how it experiences the (received) directive's activation, namely,
-      * a `planned` prediction error if the CA has built a working plan
+      * `executed` if the CA recently executed a plan to achieve the directive
-      * a `failed` prediction error if the CA tried but recently failed to build a working plan
+      * else`failed` if the CA tried but recently failed to build or execute a plan
+      * else `executing` if the CA is in the process of executing a plan
+      * else `planning` if the CA is in the process of building a plan
-      * an `executed` prediction error if the CA recently executed a plan to achieve the directive
+      * else `planned` if the CA has built a plan
+      * else `relevant` if the CA has an experience it could potentially impact as directed

 During the `predict` phase, a CA:

 * Emits activation predictions to its umwelt for all directives in an active plan
   * A plan is active if the directives in it are neither all `executed` nor all `failed`
   * An activation prediction is sent to the umwelt about a directive as having activation status:
-    * `relevant` to validate that the directive is meaningful to the CA's umwelt
-      * but only if the directive is not already observed as having activation status `relevant`, `planned` or `executed`
-    * `planned` to cause the activation of the directive to be planned by the umwelt
-      * but only if the directive is observed as `relevant` and all other directives in the plan are observed as either `relevant`, `planned` or `executed`
     * `executed` to cause the execution of plans the umwelt built for the directive
-      * but only if the CA is experiencing the activation of the goal the plan was built for as `executed`
+      * but only if the CA is experiencing the activation of the goal the plan was built for as `executing`
+    * else `planned` to cause the activation of the directive to be planned by the umwelt
+      * but only if the directive is observed as `relevant` and all other directives in the plan are observed as either `relevant`, `planning`, `planned`, `executing` or `executed`
+    * else `relevant` to validate that the directive is (still) meaningful to the CA's umwelt
-* Note that only "positive" goal activation predictions are made (`relevant`, `planned` or `executed`)
+* Note that only "affirmative" goal activation predictions are made (`relevant`, `planned` or `executed`)

 During the `observe` phase, a CA:

-* Converts activation prediction errors in activation observations
+* Aggregates activation prediction errors about directives sent to the umwelt into activation observations (one per directive)
-  * Prediction errors about the activation of a given goal/directive are aggregated into a single observation with value:
+  * Prediction errors about the activation of a given directive are aggregated into a single observation with value:
     * `failed` if the entire umwelt sent back prediction errors correcting to `failed`
-    * `not_relevant` if the entire umwelt sent back prediction errors correcting to `not_relevant`
+    * else `not_relevant` if the entire umwelt sent back prediction errors correcting to `not_relevant`
-    * `relevant` if any prediction error corrects to `relevant`
+    * else `executed` if any prediction error corrects to `executed`
-    * `executed` if any prediction error corrects to `executed`
+    * else `executing` if any prediction error corrects to `executing`
-    * `planned` if any prediction error corrects to `planned` and none to `executed`
+    * else `planned` if any prediction error corrects to `planned`
+    * else `planning` if any prediction error corrects to `planning`
+    * else `relevant` if any prediction error corrects to `relevant`
-* Converts uncontradicated activation predictions into same-valued activation observations
+* Aggregates uncontradicated activation predictions into activation observations
-  * Necessarily one per goal activation since at most one prediction is ever made for any given goal
+  * One per goal activation and as for prediction error values

 During the `experience` phase, a CA:

-* Updates activation experiences (about its own intent and the directives it received) from observations of umwelt goal activations
+* Updates activation experiences about is own goals (its own intent and the directives it received), from observations of umwelt directive activations
   * An activation experience for a CA's goal updates to status
-    * `planned`
-      * if, for all directives in the CA's plan for the CA's goal, their activations are observed as `planned`
     * `failed`
       * if, for all directives in the CA's plan for the CA's goal, their activations are observed as `failed`
-    * `executed`
+    * else `executed`
       * if, for all directives in the CA's plan for the CA's goal, their activations are observed as `executed`
+    * else `planned`
+      * if, for all directives in the CA's plan for the CA's goal, their activations are observed as `planned` or `executed`
+    * else it keeps the current status

 During the `act` phase, a CA:

-* Gives itself an intent (to impact the most felt experience) and assigns it a priority
+* Gives itself an intent (to impact the most felt experience), assigns it a priority, and experiences it as `relevant`
   * but only if it has none already
-* Builds a plan or reuses an affordance for its intent as well as for each directive predicted by a parent as `planned`
+* Builds a plan or reuses an affordance for its intent as well as for each directive experienced as `planning`
   * One plan per goal
   * Plans are built as urgency dictates (plans are built for higher-priority goals first)
 * Executes the plan for its intent
   * but only if its intent's activation is experienced as `planned`
+  * and experiences it as `executing`
-* Executes the plan for a directive currently predicted as `executed`
+* Executes the plan for a directive currently experienced as `executing`
-  * but only if the directive's activation is (experienced as) `planned`

 At the `assess` phase, a CA: